As of August 4, 2020

 As COVID-19 is at the top of the headlines, Irene’s is choosing to focus on emphasizing health maintenance and minimizing panic.
 Join us in taking pragmatic steps to keep you and your family safe.
 Below are reasonable steps you can take to help keep yourself healthy.

-Boost your immune system!
+- Boost your immune system!
 First and foremost, I urge all of you to do everything possible to stay healthy yourself.
-It’s essential to prioritize your well-being and do all you can to boost your immune system.
+It is essential to prioritize your well-being and do all you can to boost your immune system.
 I urge you to utilize the lessons you have learned at Irene’s so you’re as healthy as possible in the unlikely event you encounter this virus.
 Research shows that sustaining healthy habits supports immunity and can help prepare our bodies to better fight and recover from illnesses.

 - Stick to a nutrient-dense, toxin-free diet, including known immune-supportive foods like garlic and ginger.
 Avoid foods that tend to weaken the immune system, such as sugar, refined grains, and all processed and refined foods, as much as you can.
 Keep alcohol consumption to a minimum.